Software Engineer Salary in United Kingdom

 The Global Talent Visa is another option for highly skilled individuals in fields like tech, science, and the arts.
 This visa doesn't require a job offer but does require an endorsement from a recognized body.

-the UK also offers a Start-up Visa for entrepreneurs looking to establish a business in the country.
+The UK also offers a Start-up Visa for entrepreneurs looking to establish a business in the country.
 This visa requires endorsement from an approved body and is valid for two years.

-| Visa Type | Eligibility | Duration | Fee (£) |
+| Visa Type | Eligibility | Duration | Fee (Ā£) |

 |---|---|---|---|